ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - every colored header uses a per-character RGB fade; “Other files detected” is double-height bright-cyan through bright-blue, while review warnings fade from bright yellow to deeper yellow
+- script-generated errors begin and end with `💥💥💥`; the bright-red `ERROR:` label blinks when ANSI styling is enabled
 - long labeled paths are split before DEC double-height rendering using `bigecho.bat`'s half-terminal-width and ten-column safety-margin rule, so the top and bottom halves can never wrap at different positions